- New mandatory public health measures in effect April 6.

-Alberta’s impaired driving laws are changing effective December 1, 2020.
-A new Roadside Sanction program will keep our roads safer by providing serious and immediate consequences for all impaired drivers.
-Read Freeing up police and courts to make Alberta safer for more information.
+Alberta’s impaired driving laws changed effective December 1, 2020.
+A new Immediate Roadside Sanctions program will keep our roads safer by providing serious and immediate consequences for all impaired drivers.

 For more information, see the Alberta Zero Alcohol/Drug Tolerance Program Information Sheet.

-First and subsequent times
+First and subsequent occurrences

 - an immediate 30-day driver’s licence suspension where you were unable to drive under any circumstances

-- a 7-day vehicle seizure
+- a seven-day vehicle seizure